Anti-Forging Quantum Data: Cryptographic Verification of Quantum Computational Power: Discussion

 \textbf{Acknowledgement.---} We thank Zhengfeng Ji and Michael Bremner for insightful discussions.
-This work is supported by the Natural Science Foundation of Guangdong Province (2017B030308003), the Key R\&D Program of Guangdong province (2018B030326001), the Guangdong Innovative and Entrepreneurial Research Team Program (2016ZT06D348), the Science, Technology and Innovation Commission of Shenzhen Municipality (JCYJ20170412152620376 and JCYJ20170817105046702 and KYTDPT20181011104202253), National Natural Science Foundation of China (11875160 and U1801661), the Economy,Trade and Information Commission of Shenzhen Municipality (201901161512).
+This work is supported by the Natural Science Foundation of Guangdong Province (2017B030308003), the Key R\&D Program of Guangdong province (2018B030326001), the Science, Technology and Innovation Commission of Shenzhen Municipality (JCYJ20170412152620376 and JCYJ20170817105046702 and KYTDPT20181011104202253), National Natural Science Foundation of China (11875160 and U1801661), the Economy,Trade and Information Commission of Shenzhen Municipality (201901161512), Guangdong Provincial Key Laboratory(Grant No.2019B121203002).
+BC thanks the support from the Sydney Quantum Academy, Sydney, NSW, Australia.

 \begin{appendix}